uxward/hometeaching/README.md

-hometeaching java web application a website for tracking ward home and visiting teaching
+a java webapp for tracking home teaching
 ============

-update the app-local and app-prod .properties files with your db connection info to get started!
+-update the app-local and app-prod .properties files with your db connection info -use the tables.sql file under the db folder for the necessary tables